-- Who are Croats outside of Croatia
+- Croats outside of Croatia

-- Benefits for Croats without Croatian nationality and status
+- Croats without Croatian nationality

-- Who can get a status of Croat without Croatian nationality
+- Status of Croat without nationality

-- How to request a status of a Croat without Croatian nationality
+- How to request a status

-- How to get certificate of belonging to Croatian people
+- Belonging to Croatian people

-- Scholarship for learning the Croatian language
+- Scholarship for learning Croatian

 The facts are these…

 The Central State Office for Croats Abroad connects and cooperates with diplomatic and consular missions of the Republic of Croatia through The Ministry of Foreign and European Affairs.
-[Read: All the Croatian government ministries and what they do]

 The scope of the Office for Croats Abroad is defined by the Zakon o odnosima Republike Hrvatske s Hrvatima izvan Republike Hrvatske (Law on relations of the Republic of Croatia and Croats outside the Republic of Croatia).

-Their scope includes the following activities:
+The scope includes the following activities:

-- Coordination and supervision of activities between competent Croatian ministries, other state administration bodies, and other holders of cooperation between Croatia and Croats outside of Croatia
+- Coordination and supervision of activities between competent Croatian ministries, state administration bodies, and other holders of cooperation between Croatia and Croats outside of Croatia

 - Establishment, maintenance, and promotion of the relationship with Croats outside of Croatia

-- Performance of the activities related to creating conditions for the return of emigrants/diaspora to Croatia and their inclusion in economic and social life, in cooperation with other competent ministries
+- Performance of the activities related to creating conditions for the return of emigrants/diaspora to Croatia and their inclusion in economic and social life in cooperation with other competent ministries

 - Proposing a policy to encourage and assist return and immigration processes